-Credit life insurance covers a large loan and benefits its lender by paying off the remainder of the loan if the borrower dies or is permanently disabled before the loan is paid.
+Credit life insurance covers a large loan.
+It benefits its lender by paying off the remainder of the loan if the borrower dies or is permanently disabled before the loan is paid.

-Here’s how it works: A borrower takes out a mortgage on a new home and also gets a credit life insurance policy on the loan.
+A borrower takes out a mortgage and also gets a credit life insurance policy on the loan.
 The borrower pays a monthly premium in addition to the mortgage payment.
-In the event that the borrower becomes permanently disabled or passes before the mortgage is paid, the credit life insurance policy pays the remainder.
+In the event that the borrower becomes permanently disabled or passes before the mortgage is paid, the policy pays the remainder.
 The title of the property is transferred to the borrower’s estate and, eventually, to their beneficiaries.

 2. Credit life insurance costs more than traditional life insurance

-There’s a greater risk associated with credit life insurance when compared to traditional life insurance, making credit life policy premiums higher.
-The cost of the insurance decreases as the debt is paid down by the borrower, but the premium will remain constant, often resulting in a loss for the policyholder.
+The premiums are higher because there’s a greater risk associated when compared to traditional life insurance.
+When the debt is paid down by the borrower, the cost of insurance decreases.
+However, the premium will remain constant.
+This often results in a loss for the policyholder.

-The risk at play with credit life insurance is on the policyholder.
-Anyone who borrows a large loan can be eligible for a credit life insurance policy without undergoing a medical examination or sharing their medical history with the insurance company.
+The risk at play is on the policyholder.
+Anyone who borrows a large loan can be eligible without undergoing a medical examination or sharing their medical history with the insurance company.

 3. The policy might not cover the entire loan

-Before taking out a credit life insurance policy, check your state laws.
-Several states have set their own limits on credit life insurance payouts.
+Check your state laws.
+Several states have set their own limits on payouts.
 Depending on individual circumstance, this can mean the loan won’t be fully covered.